bagashyt/learn_golang_echo/README.md

-# Secure Cookie with Gorilla Session
+# Secure Cookie with Gorilla Securecookie

-Using [Gorilla Session]("https://github.com/gorilla/sessions") for Secure Cookie
+Using [Gorilla Securecookie](https://github.com/gorilla/securecookie") for Secure Cookie

 ## How to run program